FedML-AI/FedML/README.md

 **applications**: This package is a collection of applications based on FedML.

-## Installation
-#### 1. Standalone Mode
-Under construction

-#### 2. Distributed Computing Mode
-Please check the README.md in this directory: ./fedml_experiments/distributed/fedavg/README.md

-#### 3. Mobile Device Training Mode
-Under construction

 ## Join our Community
 Please join our community.
 We will post updated features and answer questions on Slack.

 [Join fedml.slack.com](https://join.slack.com/t/fedml/shared_invite/zt-gbpi8y2o-QMU0vhVHjm9Y9gqQu~eygg)

 ## Contributing
 We sincerely welcome contributors.
-Please read this page to know how to start contributing code to FedML.
+Please email us for further information.

 ## Citation
 Please cite FedML in your publications if it helps your research: